 Stress also lowers our tolerance levels and raises our emotional response.
 We tend to find other ways to cope with the discomfort, either with more over the counter or prescription medication or by releasing our pent up and tense energy physically.

 Existing physical stress, such as a previous injury or fatigue also exacerbates stress that is already present.
 We become too tired to exercise to treat ourselves.
 A chronic state of stress leads to chronic tightening of these muscles and minimal time and opportunity for them to relax and recover.

 Diet is a very complex factor and sometimes requires professional help for it to become a valuable part of a back healthy treatment plan.

 However, the most associated problem with back pain and diet is weight gain.

 Extra weight places an unnecessary burden on the joints of the spine, hips, knees and feet.
 Extra weight stored in the midsection can cause the pelvis to tilt forward more thereby increasing anterior pelvic tilt.
-The tilt worsens back pain as it causes the lumbar discs to bulge more and the support from the abdominals are limited and unconditioned.
-This weight causes lumbar imbalance, pinched nerves, sciatica, disc pain and facet joint paint.
+The tilt worsens as it causes the lumbar discs to bulge more and the support from the abdominals are limited and unconditioned.
+This weight causes lumbar imbalance, pinched nerves, sciatica, disc and facet joint pain.

-Pain relief that is achieved with a lower back pain exercise plan can be more efficient and will progress faster together with a successful diet plan.
+Pain relief that is achieved with an exercise plan can be more efficient and will progress faster together with a successful diet plan.